 As with any food group, it is important to choose your particular proteins carefully.

-Some protein-rich foods (like red meat) are high in cholesterol and saturated fats.
+Some protein-rich foods (like red meat) are high in saturated fats.
 The harms of regularly eating these fats to get adequate amounts of protein may outweigh the benefits.
 There are several very healthy forms of protein, so it is important to choose your protein sources wisely.

 Fish has less total fat and saturated fat than meat and poultry.
 Although some fish are high in fat, the fat is mostly omega-3 fatty acids—a type of polyunsaturated fat.
 Unsaturated fats, both mono and poly, are heart healthy.
 Omega-3s are believed to help prevent arteries from hardening and to help prevent blood from clotting and sticking to artery walls.
 Omega-3s may help prevent atherosclerosis and heart attacks.